juan-instructor/html-exercises/README.md

 ### Challenge #2 Structuring a planet data table

-If you have not done it already, please work on [Mozilla Splash Challenge](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Planet_data_table).
+If you have not done it already, please work on [Planet data table](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Planet_data_table).

 > [!NOTE]
 > Make sure you are doing the exercises locally (on your computer and your server running).